hoko/hoko-docs/_posts/2015-04-08-benefits_text-android.md

 <a href="http://support.hokolinks.com/benefits/ios/text/" class="tab">iOS</a>
 <a href="#" class="tab active">Android</a>

-SMS, iMessage, Messaging Apps... allow your users to share content through text channels, always delivering the best possible experience.
-Our goal is to be able to drive users straight to the app once they click on a smart link inside a text message.
+Our goal is to be able to drive users straight to the app once they tap on a smart link inside a text message.
+Keep in mind that it's up to the OS to render the message with a clickable hyperlink.
+Some messaging apps on Android don't render hyperlinks.
+In those cases you should consider sending e-mails instead.

 ![Smart links in text messages](/assets/images/hoko-smart-link.png)

-Embedding smart links in messages can be a powerful way of **promoting your app** with deep linked content.
-With this in mind, our SDK allows developers to send messages that will target your app using smart links.
+We are going to achieve this by building the message with an embedded smart link.
+Your app is going to facilitate this using our SDK and react when the message is sent.

 ## Step 1: Embedding smart links in text messages